-Read, write and shoot is in the communication passion for me—the passion of taking in information and distributing information.
+Read, write and shoot is my communication passion—the passion for gathering information and distributing information, in words, pictures, word-pictures.
 I love to make complex things simple, make the crooked straight, support people in understanding what they're interested in.
 That's one of those things I'd do even if I didn't get paid.
 How do I know?
 I do it all the time!

-I stood in the shampoo aisle of a store when a woman a few feet away seemed confused over which hairspray to buy.
+I stood in the haircare aisle of a store when a woman a few feet away seemed confused over which hairspray to buy.
 I shared enthusiastically about a recent product discovery.

 I purchased an anniversary dinner at a business that assembled homemade gourmet entrees, froze them, and sold them as heat-and-eat.
 Business was slow even the second time I shopped there.
 I suggested a few proven marketing techniques.
 Gratis.
 Did not ask a fee.
 Didn't matter.
 They didn't do any of them and folded within a few months.

 I often ask myself, "Would people implement a strategy if I charged thousands of dollars for it?
 Would they see their need clearly enough to pay thousands of dollars?

 I have talked – and written – all my life.
 I cannot think of a time when I didn't like to put ideas into words and thoughts onto paper.
 Now my considerations are given wings of ether and fly by email or hover on a website.
 My mother, literary herself, used to quip:

 I have a pencil.
 I'm a writer.

 I have word processing software, and I'm not afraid to use it!

 I'm infrequently eloquent, but I'm always clear.
 OK, sometimes I am eloquent.
 And occasionally I muddle a sentence.